Perhaps the single most impressively marketed travel rewards credit card is the Capital One Venture Card.

 Who wouldn’t want double miles and no blackout dates?!?

-Well, if it means earning double miles and no blackout dates through the Capital One Venture Card, you can count me out.
-Because as usual, when it sounds too good to be true, it usually is.
+Well, if it means earning double miles and no blackout dates through the Capital One Venture Card, previously you could have counted me out.
+Because as usual, when something sounds too good to be true, it usually is.

 Basics of the Capital One Venture Card